New Texas abortion law pushes women to out-of-state clinics

 An Oklahoma clinic had received more than double its number of typical inquiries, two-thirds of them from Texas.
 A Kansas clinic is anticipating a patient increase of up to 40% based on calls from women in Texas.
 A Colorado clinic that already had started seeing more patients from other states was preparing to ramp up supplies and staffing in anticipation of the law taking effect.

-The Texas law, allowed to stand in a decision Thursday by the U.S. Supreme Court, bans abortions after a fetal heartbeat can be detected, typically around six weeks.
+The Texas law, allowed to stand in a decision Thursday by the U.S. Supreme Court, bans abortions once medical professionals can detect cardiac activity, typically around six weeks.
 In a highly unusual twist, enforcement will be done by private citizens who can sue anyone they believe is violating the law.

 “There’s real panic about how are they going to get an abortion within six weeks,” said Anna Rupani, co-director of Fund Texas Choice, one of several nonprofits that help pay for travel and other expenses for patients seeking out-of-state abortions.
 “There’s this fear that if I can’t get it done in six weeks, I may not be able to get it done because I may not be able to leave my job or my family for more than a day.”